andrewjamesford/forms-data-persistence/README.md

 - run db in docker with `cd db  && docker-compose db up`

-Recomended to install the NPM packages regardless if you are using Docker to get intellisense for TailwindCSS.
+Recommended to install the NPM packages regardless if you are using Docker to get intellisense for TailwindCSS.